Table of Contents

 The same goes for B2B businesses.
 In addition, those businesses need to understand the billing processes of their clients.
 Big clients can have very specific requirements, such as the inclusion of purchase order numbers.
 Those clients may require resubmission of invoices that don’t meet their needs, resulting in later payment and more work for you.

-If you are intent to charge interest or some kind of penalty, however, you need to be very clear about it upfront.
+If you intend to charge interest or some kind of penalty, however, you need to be very clear about it upfront.
 Surprising customers with unpleasant payment terms can damage the business relationship.

 A report by Fiserv found that 77% of customers were more satisfied with a biller that sent reminders to help customers avoid fees or penalties.